python/cpython/Doc/library/typing.rst

 The following objects are not used directly in annotations.
 Instead, they are building blocks for creating generic types and type aliases.

-They can be created through special syntax (:ref:`type parameter lists <type-params>` and the :keyword:`type` statement).
+These objects can be created through special syntax (:ref:`type parameter lists <type-params>` and the :keyword:`type` statement).
 For compatibility with Python 3.11 and earlier, they can also be created without the dedicated syntax, as documented below.

 .. class:: Generic